 New Eastern Pennsylvania Section holds first meeting.
-Left to right: C. W. Spears, '31; T. G. Foulkes, '22; G. P. Mahood, '24; W. H. King, '27; A. C. Most, '38; E. B. Bunte, '20; F. E. Van Voris, '39; S. M. Hoohberger, '48; A. Jamison, '43; E. A. Sawitzke, '40, new section can get full information from Samuel M. Hochberger, 1232 So, Ninth Street, Allentown, Pennsyl- Francis W. Mann, '43, President; R. D. Fernald, '37, Vice President; Stanley Ohlswager, Secretary, Meetings: Third Friday, January, April, October.
+Left to right: C. W. Spears, '31; T. G. Foulkes, '22; G. P. Mahood, '24; W. H. King, '27; A. C. Most, '38; E. B. Bunte, '20; F. E. Van Voris, '39; S. M. Hochberger, '48; A. Jamison, '43; E. A. Sawitzke, '40, It was suggested to hold the next gathering in early March and at a place midway between Allentown and Philadelphia, in an effort to bring out some of the downstaters, F. E. Van Voris took some pictures of the group, one of which is shown herewith.
+Anyone interested in joining the new section can get full information from Samuel M. Hochberger, 1232 So, Ninth Street, Allentown, Pennsyl- GREAT LAKES Francis W. Mann, '43, President; R. D. Fernald, '37, Vice President; Stanley Ohlswager, Secretary, Meetings: Third Friday, January, April, October.
 Visiting Miners contact President, c/o Standard Oil Co.
 (Ind.)
 Pipeline Dept., 910 So.
-Michigan Ave., Chi- The October meeting of the Great Lakes Section of Mines Alumni Association was held the evening of October 21 at Forrest's Restaurant.
+Michigan Ave., Chicago i.
+The October meeting of the Great Lakes Section of Mines Alumni Association was held the evening of October 21 at Forrest's Restaurant.
 The members convened at 7:00 P. M. and dined with appropriate beverages supplemented by impromptu entertainment supplied by several old girls who were hooping it up in an adjoining dining room.
 As the ladies' path to the Powder Room led by our table, several fleeting acquaintances were made by the more interested parties of each group.
 As far as can be determined, there were no lasting relationships developed.
 The height of the evening's gaiety was reached in an exchange of serenades, the more conventional songs being supplied by the ladies.
-After the girls adjourned to some local saloon, the pace slackened enough to proceed with the following that a committee be appointed to process applications for the succeeding year.
+After the girls adjourned to some local saloon, the pace slackened enough to proceed with the following order of business: I. Old Business-Mr. Watson reported on the status and awarding of alumni scholarships, and recommended that a committee be appointed to process applications for the succeeding year.
 Mr. Watson's report was accepted.
 Mr. Mann reported that the Petty Cash Fund was depleted and recommended that contributions be made to cover mailing costs for the next year.
 Mr. Mann's report was accepted.
 II.
 New Business-Mr. Watson requested nominations for officers for the succeeding year; balloting resulted in the election of the following: President, F. W. Mann Vice-President, R. D. Fernald Secretary-Treasurer, S. Ohlswager The newly-elected officers installed, Mr. Mann entertained a motion to approve appointment of an alumni scholarship committee.
-Such motion was passed and resulted in appointment of the following: R, D, Fernald, Chairman; H. A. Raab; R. E. Wat- Mr. Mann advised the meeting that due to the members scheduled to give talks being out of town, entertainment for the meeting could not be obtained in time.
+Such motion was passed and resulted in appointment of the following: R. D. Fernald.
+Chairman; H. A. Raab; R. E. Wat- Mr. Mann advised the meeting that due to the members scheduled to give talks being out of town, entertainment for the meeting could not be obtained in time.
 Mr. Finney advised he is able to secure interesting movies on various technical subjects and would be pleased to present one in the future.
-It was suggested and approved that the next meeting be held January 20, 1950 There being no further business, the meeting adjourned.
+It was suggested and approved that the next meeting be held January 20, There being no further business, the meeting adjourned.